MCP Server

 zihin://agents | All agents for the tenant with status, type, tags, and schema types |

-zihin://schema-templates | Ready-to-use templates for each schema type (fields, examples, notes) |
+zihin://schema-templates | Ready-to-use examples for each schema type (fields, examples, notes) |

 zihin://models | Available LLM models with provider, pricing, capabilities, and context window |